Whiskey Creek Ranch

 Clay smoking garlic sausage, Dec 2015

 We LOVE to smoke our sausage (and essentially all forms of meat!).
 We have just a small propane powered smoker, so we don't tend to do all of our sausage, as that would take forever.
-We just use the pre-packaged smoked wood chips from your local hunting store (we bought ours at Bass Pro Shops & Hanna Building Supplies).
+We just use the pre-packaged smoked wood chips from your local hunting store.
 This year we tried Hickory Smoked flavoring and it was delicious!

 Life Hack: If you only have a small smoker, like us, but want to smoke a lot of sausage- get creative!
 My dad is famous for finding unique ways to expand his smoker.
 In recent years, he's used a pop-up style ice-fishing shack, with the smoker placed inside, door open.
 The entire shack then becomes a smoker.
 He has also used a tarp over top of an old square clothes hanging line, with the smoker inside.